Special Educational Needs and Disabilities (SEND)

 The school site has been planned to be accessible by all and provides no barriers to those with physical difficulties.

 Mrs Ali Gillard is the school’s Special Educational Needs and Disabilities Co-ordinator (SENDCo).
-She works at Bow on Wednesday and Thursday mornings.
+She works at Bow on Thursday mornings.

 Please follow the hyper link (contained within the blue box below) to take you to our policies page, where you will locate the policies listed below.
 Thank You